 Internet access is a practical necessity these days, but in many areas there are only a few choices of providers, all of which are expensive.
 Here are some ways you might be able to cut your Internet bill.

-If these options don’t work for you, ask your Internet provider about a lower-cost, lower-speed option.
+Ask your Internet provider about a lower-cost, lower-speed option.
 For example, Time-Warner’s Standard cable Internet package costs $44.99 for 15Mbps, which is overkill for most home users, but that is what most people get because that’s what the cable companies push.
 Time Warner’s Basic package is $29.99 per month for 3Mbps and their Lite package is $19.99 for 1Mbps.
-That might sound slow, but right now, I have crappy DSL, which is only 1Mbps, and I can still watch videos (although they are sometimes sluggish).
+That might sound slow, but when I had crappy DSL, which is only 1Mbps, I could still watch videos online (although they are sometimes sluggish).

 Some Internet providers charging a monthly “rental fee” for the modem.
 This is really outrageous and you should protest and threaten to buy your own if they don’t waive this fee.
-Cable modems cost around $60 so after a few years of rental fees, they will be making pure profit at your expense.
+Cable Modems cost around $60 so after a few years of rental fees, they will be making pure profit at your expense.
 So, go to your cable company’s website and look for a list of approved modems (or just Google it), then buy it yourself on Amazon and save the monthly fees!

-Tether Your Android Phone
+5. Tether Your Cell Phone

 Check with your carrier and be careful about data limits that could really raise the cost.

 There are some Internet providers like Net Zero and Juno that give ten free hours of dialup access (remember that screeching noise when connecting?) per month.
 Obviously, these services are going to be slow because they are dialup, and they have big ads which make them even slower.
 They can be hard to connect to during peak times.
 Cancelling can be a bit of a pain, sometimes requiring a phone call.
 But, if you really can’t afford anything else, these services can be a last resort if you just want to hop on the Internet to grab your email and things like that.
 It won’t be very fun though.